novatechflow/kafscale/README.md

 - Kafka internal replication protocols
 - Embedded stream processing inside the broker

-Stream processing is expected to run in external compute engines such as Apache Flink or Apache Wayang.
+Stream processing is expected to run in external compute engines such as Apache Flink (https://flink.apache.org) or Apache Wayang (https://wayang.apache.org).

 ## Architecture at a Glance